Before you apply

 For more information look at our Course finder.

 Check the entry requirements for your course

-Have a look at the University's undergraduate admissions policy for 2017 entry or our 2018 entry admissions policy
+Have a look at our 2018 entry admissions policy.

 You should apply online through UCAS for full-time courses.
 Our UCAS code is L23.
 International students should apply through the UCAS system in the same way as UK and EU students.

 If you are applying for a part-time degree you should apply directly to the University.

 If you wish to defer entry for a year, mention this on your UCAS form and check the relevant admissions policy for your particular course for further information.